-Latest Android 4.4 leak includes purported screenshots of Easter egg and updated appsAlex Wagner - Deputy Managing Editor, News Desk
+Latest Android 4.4 leak includes purported screenshots of Easter egg and updated appsAlex Wagner - Editorial Director of News and Content

 Hot on the heels of the emergence of a new set of Nexus 5 photos, some images that claim to show off Android 4.4 KitKat have made their way online.
 The shots, which were posted by ZDNet, purportedly show Android 4.4 running on a Nexus 7 and include looks at several new features that may be coming with the next major update to Google's mobile operating system.

 Up top is the new Easter egg for Android 4.4, which can be reached by repeatedly tapping the Android version in the device's Settings menu and then pressing and holding on an Android logo that's stylized to look like the KitKat logo.
 This new Easter egg shows a collage of colored squares that contain KitKat bars as well as past Android desserts like Froyo and Cupcake.

 Down below is a comparison of the app drawers found in Android 4.3.1 Jelly Bean and this build of Android 4.4.
 Up in the status bar are the white icons that we've grown accustomed to seeing in KitKat leaks as well as a new Settings icon and rounded icons for the Google, Google Settings and Voice Search apps.

 The app drawer itself is still shown up against a black background and not a transparent one like other recent leaks have shown.
 That detail, combined with the fact that the build shown in today's set of images still says "KeyLimePie" in some places, suggests that we're looking at an early version of Android 4.4.